-Upon pressing this, Mixbus will immediately launch your web browser and prompt you to buy a license.
-However it will only do this once per program run and you can close your browser tab if you choose.
-Mixbus will then continue loading in Demo Mode and allow you to use unlimited features.
-However, there is an occasional, quiet "hiss" in the audio.
+Mixbus will immediately launch your web browser and prompt you to buy a license.
+However, it will only do this once per program run and you can close your browser tab if you choose.
+Mixbus will then continue loading in Demo Mode for your evaluation.